 Picking up COVID-19 from a surface with your hands and then touching your eyes, nose, or mouth is considered a much smaller threat than exposure to a cough or sneeze.
 To reduce this risk, a clean work site is a safer work environment.
 Cleaning (physically remove germs, grim, dirt, chemicals) must be done before disinfection (kills the remaining germs on the surface).
 Always follow the manufacture label, recommendations for PPE, and verify the product is not expired.
 The CDC recommends we continue to use our normal disinfection products at this time but if we can clean/disinfect more frequently, we can reduce the risk of spread.
 Steps needed to clean and disinfect are explained and demonstrated in the NCSRCC on-demand video: Cleaning and Disinfection.

 NCSRCC has many ready to use documents for contractors, foreman, construction project managers, and workers to help keep all individuals safe on the work site.
 This includes Contractors #STOPTHESPREAD by Keeping You Safe and COVID-19 Checklist for Construction Site.
+The Construction Site Checklist is also available in Spanish.
 Both documents take general recommendations for the public and community and apply it to our industry.
 Your state based Associated General Contractors (AGC) chapter or other Construction.
 Employer associations may also have additional resources.
-The Construction Site Checklist is also available in Spanish.
+The NCSRCC Worksite Exposure Risk Factors sheet also sorts job site exposure factors by low, medium, and high risk and can be used to decide how to make the job site safer.

 Yes.
 It is recommended that contractors use various methods to keep social distancing on worksites, including limiting the number of people on the job site at a given time, not stacking trades, staggering work shifts and hours, staggering the use of shared space, staggering entry and exit, and a reduction of hours if necessary.